 The Gangarosa Department of Environmental Health offers several interdepartmental programs.
 The Global Environmental Health (GEH) MPH is a joint program with the GDEH and the Hubert Department of Global Health.
-The Environmental Health and Epidemiology (EH-EPI) MSPH is a joint program with the GDEH and the Department of Epidemiology.
+The Environmental Health and Epidemiology (EH-EPI) MPH is a joint program with the GDEH and the Department of Epidemiology.
 See the Interdepartmental Programs section in this catalog for details.

 The department also participates in several dual-degree programs with several schools and programs including the Nell Hodgson Woodruff School of Nursing (MPH/MSN), the Emory University School of Law (MPH/JD), the Emory University School of Medicine (MPH/MD) and Physician Assistant Program (MPH/PA), and the Laney Graduate School (MPH/PhD).
 Check the Rollins website for the complete list.
-A five-year bachelor's/master's degree (BS/MPH) is offered through the Emory College Department of Environmental Sciences and the Rollins School of Public Health GDEH.
-Students can earn a Bachelor of Science and Master of Public Health in five years.
-See the Interdepartmental Programs and Five-Year Bachelor/Master's Program with Emory College sections in this catalog for details about these programs.
+A five-year bachelor's/master's degree (BS/MPH) is offered through the Emory College Department of Environmental Sciences and the Rollins

+School of Public Health GDEH.
+Students enrolled in Emory College can earn a Bachelor of Science and Master of Public Health in five years.
+See the Interdepartmental Program and Dual Degree Program section in this catalog for details.